10 Best Dumbbell Back Exercises To Build Mass and Strength

 1. Place two dumbbells on the floor about shoulder-width apart.

-3. Pull right elbow back, raising dumbbell toward chest, keeping right elbow close to the torso, abs tight, and hips in one line.
+3. Pull your right elbow back, raising the dumbbell toward your chest.
+Keep your right elbow close to your torso, your abs tight, and your hips in one line.

 4. Hold for one second at the top and return the weight slowly to the starting position to repeat on the other side.